Simplifying conditionals inclusion

 We know

-(3) If the first is a 3, then there are four 4s remaining and 51 cards.
+For the conditional probability, note that if the first is a 3, then there are four remaining 4s and 51 remaining cards.
+Therefore:

 Marble transferred, marble drawn